-These books are good references for nearly everything you will encounter in this class, including writing, editing, photography, videography, broadcasting, etc. Also, read news on a daily basis.
+These books are good references for nearly everything you will encounter in this class, including writing, editing, photography, videography, broadcasting, etc.

 Withdrawal/drop policy

 It is the responsibility of the student to formally drop a class.
 You should not rely on the instructor to drop you from a class for non-attendance, but you may be dropped if you have two consecutive absences.
 Please consult with your instructor before you drop the course.